otomad/OtomadHelper/README.md

 ### Roadmap
 [Roadmap >](ROADMAP.md)

+### Terms of Use
+1. Respect the rights and interests of authors when creating with non-self-made MIDI/source.
+2. With this script, users need to satisfy certain ability to create Otomad/YTPMV.
+This script should and should only be used to assist in creations.
+Do not rely solely on this script to generate works or learn to creating Otomad/YTPMV as a beginner.
+Listen, don't make Otomidi!

 ### Permissions
 If you use this script, the script will use the following permissions.
 1. File read and write.<br />